-If the president of the Provincial Tribunal is given notice of appeal in accordance with section 1.2 of this canon, the order of the lower tribunal may not have effect until the appeal has been withdrawn or determined, and, where determined, it shall have effect only in accordance with the order of the Provincial Tribunal.
+If an appeal is filed in accordance with Canon IV.9.1.2, the order of the lower tribunal may not have effect until the appeal has been determined by the Provincial Tribunal or been withdrawn.
+Any final order of the Provincial Tribunal on an appeal shall become the final order on a matter.

-In addition to an appeal against a finding and/or order under section 1 of this canon, a Respondent may request permission from the Provincial Tribunal to appeal against an interlocutory order of a lower tribunal.
-This request must comply with the requirements of section 2 of this canon, and permission may be granted by the Provincial Tribunal only when (1) the right to the relief requested is clear and indisputable; (2) there is no other adequate means to attain the relief; and (3) granting the relief is appropriate under the circumstances.
+A Respondent may also request permission from the Provincial Tribunal to appeal an interlocutory order of a lower tribunal.
+This request must comply with the requirements of Canon IV.9.2, and permission may be granted by the Provincial Tribunal only when

+the right to the relief requested is clear and indisputable;

+there is no other adequate means to attain the relief; and

+granting the relief is appropriate under the circumstances.

-If permission to appeal against an interlocutory order of a lower tribunal is granted by the Provincial Tribunal, the order of the lower tribunal may not have effect until the appeal has been withdrawn or determined, and, where determined, it shall have effect only in accordance with the order of the Provincial Tribunal.
+If the Provincial Tribunal permits an appeal against an interlocutory order of a lower tribunal, the order of the lower tribunal may not have effect until the appeal has been determined by the Provincial Tribunal or withdrawn.

-The Appellant may appoint a Proctor to represent him or her before the panel.
-If the Appellant does not appoint a Proctor, the references to the “Proctor appearing on behalf of the Appellant” in section 2 of this canon shall be understood to refer to the Appellant.
+During an appeal, the Respondent shall be referred to as the Appellant The Appellant may appoint a Proctor to represent him or her before the Provincial Tribunal.
+If the Appellant does not appoint a Proctor, the references to the “Proctor appearing on behalf of the Appellant” shall be understood to refer to the Appellant.

 Section 2 – Hearing of Appeals

-As soon as practicable after receiving the notice of appeal, the Provincial Tribunal must notify the Appellant, the Reports Investigation Committee, and the Reporting Party of the date, time, and place or mode of communication fixed for the hearing of the appeal.
-The date fixed must not be sooner than 42 days from the date of this notification.
+Within fourteen (14) days after receiving notice of appeal, the Provincial Tribunal must notify the Appellant, the Reports Investigation Committee, and the Reporting Party of the date, time, place, and mode of communication fixed for the hearing of the appeal.
+The date for the hearing must be set within 90 days after the Provincial Tribunal receives notice of appeal. except in exceptional circumstances as determined by the Provincial Tribunal.

-Subject to any rules that may be adopted under Canon IV.4.1.6, the Provincial Tribunal, after conferring with the Proctors appearing on behalf of the Appellant and the Reports Investigation Committee, shall set the timetable for their written submissions.
-The written submissions of each Proctor shall contain the full argument that each wishes the Provincial Tribunal to take into account in hearing the appeal.
+Subject to any rules that may be adopted under Canon IV.4.1.6, the Appellant shall submit to the Provincial Tribunal and the Reports Investigation Committee in writing the grounds for appeal within 60 days from the date that notice of appeal was given to the Provincial Tribunal.
+The Proctor for the Reports Investigation Committee or his or her designee shall have 30 days to submit in writing a response to appellant’s submissions.
+The Provincial Tribunal may, in its discretion, extend this time period upon request by either party.

-Unless the Proctors appearing on behalf of the Appellant and the Reports Investigation Committee and the Provincial Tribunal agree otherwise, appeals shall be conducted and heard as follows.
+Unless Provincial Tribunal agrees otherwise, appeals are authorized on the following grounds.

-Appeal on the ground that the finding is not supported by the weight of the evidence.
-This appeal (or this part of the appeal) shall be considered only upon a specific showing of a deficiency in proof by the Appellant.
-The appeal shall be by way of review of the record of proceedings from the lower tribunal, except as noted in this section 2.3(a).
-If the grounds of an appeal under section 1.1(a) of this canon include an allegation of newly discovered evidence, the Provincial Tribunal may, in its absolute discretion, conduct an evidentiary hearing for the limited purpose of determining the admissibility of the proffered evidence.
-This evidence may be considered by the Provincial Tribunal only if it determines that the Appellant was unaware of the evidence during the proceedings of the lower tribunal, and that the Appellant could not have discovered the evidence before the end of those proceedings through the exercise of reasonable diligence.
+Appeal on the ground that the finding is not supported by the evidence.
+An appeal on this ground (or this part of the appeal) shall consider argument that insufficient evidence was presented during the lower tribunal to support the finding or order.
+The Provincial Tribunal shall resolve an appeal filed on this ground through a review of the record of proceedings in the lower tribunal to determine whether sufficient evidence was presented during the hearing in the lower tribunal to support the finding or order.
+The Provincial Tribunal will not re-weigh the evidence presented to the lower tribunal.
+If the Appellant alleges that a finding or order should be dismissed or reconsidered based on newly discovered evidence, the Provincial Tribunal may, in its discretion, conduct an evidentiary hearing for the limited purpose of determining the admissibility of the proffered evidence.
+The Provincial Tribunal may consider newly discovered evidence as part of an appeal only if it determines that the Appellant was unaware of the evidence during the proceedings in the lower tribunal, and that the Appellant could not have discovered the evidence before the end of those proceedings through the exercise of reasonable diligence.